Nunzio Otello Francesco Gioacchino

-Nunzio Otello Francesco Gioaccino (c.
+Nunzio Otello Francesco Gioacchino (c.
 1792, Ottoman Empire – after 1828) was a soldier and servant during the Napoleonic Wars.
 Born to an Egyptian family in Ottoman Egypt, Otello was taken by French officials during their expedition to Egypt in 1798 under general Napoleon Bonaparte.
 Otello was a gift to Joachim Murat and became his servant when he was 6 years old.
 He later became an aide and bodyguard of Murat, and a servant to Caroline Bonaparte, serving as Caroline's personal assistant in the Schloss Frohsdorf estate after her marriage to Francesco MacDonald.

 Early life

 Little is known about Otello's early life in Egypt.
 He was born sometime around 1792, and was the son of an Egyptian family living in the Nile delta.
 Although referred to as "Arab" or "Moorish" throughout his life, Otello was likely Sudanese or Upper Egyptian, and had ancestry tracing back to African settlements of Egypt.

 In 1798, Napoleon Bonaparte led an expedition to Egypt ordered by the Directorate of France.
 After successive defeats, hundreds of Mamelukes defected and joined the ranks of Napoleon.
-Napoleon would use these Mamelukes to officially create a Mameluke corps, the precursor to the Mamelukes of the Guard.
+Napoleon would use these Mamelukes to officially create a Mameluke corps, the precursor to the Mamelukes of the Imperial Guard.
 On October 19, 1799, Jean-Baptiste Kléber proclaimed that every General of France would receive 10 Mamelukes, while every General of Brigade would receive 6 Mamelukes.

 Similarly to Roustam Raza, Otello was one of these Mamelukes offered as a gift to French generals.
 Joachim Murat would eventually keep Otello as his personal servant.
 Otello would serve as Murat's servant during the campaign in Egypt, eventually becoming his personal aide, specifically tending to his horse in the rough Egyptian weather.